hofstadter-io/codespace/README.md

   gen                   modular and composable code gen: CUE & data + templates = _
-  flow                  run CUE pipelines with the hof/flow DAG engine fmt                   format any code and manage the formatters mod                   go style dependency management for CUE
+  flow                  run CUE pipelines with the hof/flow DAG engine fmt                   format any code and manage the formatters mod                   CUE dependency management based on Go mods

 Additional commands:
   help                  help about any command